-- 1. 3.0 (4.0 scale) undergraduate grade-point average (GPA), per official documentation that meets the requirements of the Graduate College.
-Students with a GPA below 3.0 may still be admitted in some cases, with permission of the Graduate College. - 2.
-Official documentation of GRE scores. - 3.
-International (non-native English speaking) students need to take the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
+1. 3.0 (4.0 scale) undergraduate grade-point average (GPA), per official documentation that meets the requirements of the Graduate College.
+Students with a GPA below 3.0 may still be admitted in some cases, with permission of the Graduate College.

+2. International (non-native English speaking) students need to take the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
 Minimum scores for admission are: